mirokk/react-content-builder/README.md

 # react-content-builder
 Drag and drop content builder/editor for react applications.
+It uses MarkDown instead of Wysiwyg.

+##Early development stage!

-This is an exciting project, but still very **early in development, not production ready yet.** Expecting it to be more stable mid September.
+This is an exciting project, but still very early in development, not production ready yet.
+Expecting it to be more stable and more feature rich by mid or end of September.

 It's easy to implement and configure to fit your needs.

 How to use: `npm install --save react-content-builder`